 Not to Jehovah’s Witnesses, because not once will you ever see a mention in their literature about this violence when it comes to the children.
-In the stories related above, none of the parents mention how their children felt or what they wanted, or their opinion about staying in a home with an abusive, violent man, or if they even remained Jehovah’s Witnesses as adults.
-They talk about the men becoming Jehovah’s Witnesses, but say nothing about how things turned out for the children.
+In the stories related above, none of the parents mention how their children felt, or what they wanted, or their opinion about staying in a home with an abusive, violent man, or if they even remained Jehovah’s Witnesses as adults.
+These stories talk about the men becoming Jehovah’s Witnesses, but say nothing about how things turned out for the children.

 Domestic Violence and Children

-Some might immediately argue that domestic violence is a personal issue between a husband and a wife, and that it must typically happen behind closed doors so that the children are not affected.
+Some might immediately argue that domestic violence is a personal issue between a husband and a wife, and that it must typically happen behind closed doors, so that the children are not affected.
 These people are what I like to call “stupid.”

-Any man (or woman of course) who would abuse a grownup adult in their own home is not typically going to stop there; why would anyone think that a man who would hit, slap, beat with a belt, or otherwise torture an adult is not going to take their same violent rage out on a child?
+Any man (or woman, of course) who would abuse a grownup adult in their own home is not typically going to stop there; why would anyone think that a man who would hit, slap, beat with a belt, or otherwise torture an adult is not going to take their same violent rage out on a child?
 An abusive person is usually abusive to every helpless person around them, young and old.
 As mentioned, Valerie’s story above even says the father held a knife to the son’s throat; this is not an unusual type of behavior for a violent and abusive spouse.

-No one needs to guess the effects of domestic violence on children.
+That thought aside, no one needs to guess the effects of domestic violence on children.
 The U.S. Department of Health and Human Services talks about these effects; children are typically antisocial, depressed, anxious, violent themselves, and experience long-term cognitive and developmental problems.

 UNICEF published a report that said witnessing domestic violence can affect a child so much that it actually harms the physical development of their brain.
 They may have trouble learning and sleeping, and are at greater risk later in life for substance abuse, juvenile pregnancy, and criminal behavior.
-These are just a few of the effects of domestic violence on the children who are victims of abuse or who simply witness it in the home.
+These are just a few of the effects of domestic violence on the children who are victims of abuse, or who simply witness it in the home.

 Overstepping Their Bounds Yet Again

-As noted above, Jehovah’s Witnesses encourage women to stay in abusive situations in the hopes that the husbands will respond to the wife’s submission and be impressed enough to begin his own study with JWs.
-The wives in these situations may agree with this scenario and may be willing to sacrifice their health and safety for this hoped outcome, but who is to say the children agree?
+As noted above, Jehovah’s Witnesses encourage women to stay in abusive situations in the hopes that the husbands will respond to the wife’s submission, and be impressed enough to begin his own study with JWs.
+The wives in these situations may agree with this scenario, and may be willing to sacrifice their health and safety for this hoped outcome, but who is to say the children agree?

 Many JW wives put on a big self-righteous smile and are happy to show the world how much they’re suffering for the sake of righteousness, but are the children willing to make this same sacrifice for the sake of the abusive husband?
 Do they even have a say in the matter?

 I can’t imagine any other scenario where parents would seem heroic by keeping their children in situations that are outright life-threatening and permanently damaging, for the sake of someone who is abusing that child.
-“Johnny, I know the coach at school is beating you mercilessly and once even held a knife to your throat, but I think if you keep going back to school and taking your abuse, he might one day be convinced that our religion is the right one, so off to school you go!”
+“Johnny, I know the coach at school is beating you mercilessly, and once even held a knife to your throat, but I think if you keep going back to school and taking your abuse, he might one day be convinced that our religion is the right one, so off to school you go!”
 If there was a nanny who was beating and threatening a child or otherwise harming them, would the parent keep them on the payroll in the hopes that they could impress the nanny into joining their religion?
 A child might even be removed from the home in that type of scenario.

-However, when it’s a parent who is being abusive and violent to the spouse in front of the children or is abusing the children themselves, it’s somehow admirable and righteous for the parent to take that abuse, and to insist the child do the same.
+However, when it’s a parent who is being abusive and violent to the spouse in front of the children, or is abusing the children themselves, it’s somehow admirable and righteous for the parent to take that abuse, and to insist the child do the same.

-As I bring out in this post, Jehovah’s Witnesses overstep their bounds in not reporting cases of pedophilia in the organization because these are crimes committed against children who have no choice and no say in the matter.
-It shouldn’t be up to the adults to say that the children will suffer sexual assaults because of the religious convictions of their parents, and the same is true of children suffering any other form of abuse of violence.
+As I bring out in this post, Jehovah’s Witnesses overstep their bounds in not reporting cases of pedophilia in the organization, because these are crimes committed against children who have no choice and no say in the matter.
+It shouldn’t be up to the adults to say that the children will suffer sexual assaults because of the religious convictions of their parents, and the same is true of children suffering any other form of abuse or violence.
 As an adult, if you want to remain in an abusive or violent situation for the sake of your religion, that’s your business, but once it begins to affect the children, it is no longer just your business.

 As stated in that post mentioned above, only 37% of children raised as JWs remain JWs as adults, so 2 out of every 3 children in JW homes eventually leave the religion.
 That means that 2 out of every 3 children currently in JW homes don’t agree with their standards or decisions, even if they can’t voice those disagreements.
-Yet, JWs insist the children continue to be abused and live in abusive situations because of the religious beliefs and convictions of parents.
+Yet, Jehovah’s Witnesses insist the children continue to be abused and live in abusive situations because of the religious beliefs and convictions of parents.